Anson Jones: Move to politics

 Jones and Collinsworth would spar again.
 Collinsworth was instrumental in starting the Texas Railroad, Navigation, and Banking Company, to which Jones was vehemently opposed.
 Jones was elected to the Second Texas Congress as an opponent of the company; however, his most significant act in Congress was to call for the withdrawal of the Texas proposal for annexation by the United States.
 He also helped draw up legislation to regulate medical practice, and called for the establishment of an endowment for a university.

 Jones expected to return to his practice at Brazoria after his term in Congress, but Texas President Sam Houston instead appointed him Minister to the United States, where Jones was to formally withdraw the annexation proposal.

 During this time, while many Texans hoped to encourage eventual annexation by the United States, some supported waiting for annexation or even remaining independent.
 The United States, in the late 1830s, was hesitant to annex Texas for fear of provoking a war with Mexico.
 Jones and others felt that Texas gaining recognition from European states was important, and began to set up trade relations with them, to make annexation of Texas more attractive to the United States, or failing that, to give Texas the strength to remain independent.

 Jones was recalled to Texas by new president Mirabeau Lamar in 1839.
 Back at home, he found himself elected to a partial term in the Senate, where he quickly became a critic of Lamar's administration.
 He retired from the Senate in 1841, declining the opportunity to serve as Vice President in favor of returning to his medical practice.
 Late in 1841, though, he was named Texas Secretary of State by President Houston, who had recently been elected president again by opponents of Lamar.

 Jones served as Secretary of State until 1844.
 During his term, the main goal of Texas foreign policy was to get either an offer of annexation from the United States, or a recognition of Texas independence from Mexico, or preferably, both at the same time.

 Anson Jones served as the fourth and last President of the Republic of Texas.
 During his presidency, he played a decisive role in overseeing the final negotiations that led to the annexation of Texas by the United States.
 Jones sought to balance offers of recognition from Mexico with the annexation proposal from the U.S., believing that maintaining both options would strengthen Texas’s diplomatic position.
-In December 1845, following a convention in Austin that accepted U.S. statehood, Jones proclaimed that “The Republic of Texas is no more,” officially marking the end of the republic and its admission to the Union on February 19, 1846.
+On February 19, 1846, Jones officially marked the end of the Republic and its admission to the Union by personally lowering the Republic of Texas flag and watching as the United States Stars and Stripes was raised for the first time on Texas soil.
+He proclaimed, “The final act in this great drama is now performed.
+The Republic of Texas is no more.”
 After leaving office, Jones retired to his plantation near Washington-on-the-Brazos and largely withdrew from public life.